Content

 FDA approved for more than 25 years

-It happens to a lot of us — you're styling your hair and there's one section that just won't go the way you want it to.
-This could be a cowlick.
-Or, in some cases, it could be a sign that you’re starting to go bald.
+You’re styling your hair and one section just won’t go the way you want it to.
+This could be a cowlick or, in some cases, a sign you’re starting to go bald — which is why you Googled “cowlick vs. balding.”

-While a cowlick on its own isn’t indicative of male pattern baldness or hair loss in general, it can often be mistaken for a bald spot.
+Dealing with the occasional unruly area doesn’t point to hair loss.
+While a cowlick isn’t a sign of male pattern baldness (androgenetic alopecia) or hair loss in general, it can be mistaken for a bald spot.

-We’ve also discussed what you can do if you’re starting to develop a receding hairline, a balding crown or other signs of hair loss, from styling techniques to hair loss treatments.
+Below, we’ll talk about what a cowlick is and how it can differ from genetic balding or stress-related hair loss.
+We’ll also discuss what you can do if you’re starting to develop a receding hairline, a balding crown, or other signs of hair loss, from styling techniques to hair loss treatments.

 Content